carlonicora/asset2go/DOCKER.md

 ## Development Mode

 Development mode enables hot-reload for rapid development with live code changes.
+Combine the base compose file with `docker-compose.dev.yml` to add the necessary source and shared bind mounts.

 ### Configuration